- Optimizely Web Experimentation

 - Direct data – Analytics, voice of the customer, heatmaps, user testing, and more.

-- Indirect data – Screenshots of competitor sites, articles, consultant recommendations.
+- Indirect data – Screenshots of competitor sites, articles, and consultant recommendations.

-- Goal Tree – Alignment with business goal.
+- Goal Tree – Alignment with the business goal.

 People and Resources